yangji9181/ARP2017/README.md

 ## Welcome to Our Anonymous Github Repository!

-As discussed in our ARP paper recently submitted to CIKM 2017, we conduct various experiments and case studies on the public DBLP dataset downloaded from http://dblp.uni-trier.de.
+As discussed in our ARP paper, we conduct various experiments and case studies on the public DBLP dataset downloaded from http://dblp.uni-trier.de.
 Here we present some insightful results to show the merits of our algorithm in some novel interesting applications.

 ### Repository Description